 Kate: I hope you don't screw like you type.

-Samus Is a Girl: For the first half of the film, neither Dade nor the audience know that Acid Burn is actually Kate Libby.
+- Samus is a Girl: For the first half of the film, neither Dade nor the audience know that Acid Burn is actually Kate Libby.

-Kate's boyfriend refers to Dade and his friends as 'Leopard Boy and the Decepticons.'
+- Kate's boyfriend refers to Dade and his friends as 'Leopard Boy and the Decepticons.'

-Cereal Killer's real name is "Emmanuel Goldstein," likely a reference to 2600 founder and editor Eric Corley, who himself uses the name as a reference to the figurehead enemy of Big Brother in George Orwell's "1984."
+- Cereal Killer's real name is "Emmanuel Goldstein," likely a reference to 2600 founder and editor Eric Corley, who himself uses the name as a reference to the figurehead enemy of Big Brother in George Orwell's "1984."

-Plague's alias in the aircraft was "Mr. Babbage."
+- Plague's alias in the aircraft was "Mr. Babbage."
 Charles Babbage was credited as the originator of the concept for the programmable computer.

-The elite supercomputers of the movie are called "Gibsons" which is a nod to William Gibson.
+- The elite supercomputers of the movie are called "Gibsons" which is a nod to William Gibson.
 This also counts as artistic license, as such machines are more typically called "Big Iron".

 The Plague: Someone didn't bother reading my carefully prepared memo on commonly-used passwords.
 Now, then, as I so meticulously pointed out, the four most-used passwords are: love, sex, secret, and...
 GOD.
 So, would your holiness care to change her password?

-Wrongful Accusation Insurance: In the course of stopping stopped the tankers from capsizing ([the crime for which they were framed) and obtaining the evidence of the real villain's embezzlement scheme, the heroes wreck an incredibly expensive supercomputer, but the FBI apparently doesn't prosecute them for it, since we see the main character and his girlfriend living (more or less) happily ever after at the end.
-This is most likely because the truth (which was broadcast worldwide by other hackers) embarrassed the FBI to no end — The Plague manipulated the FBI into assisting him in terrorism-for-blackmail.
+- Wrongful Accusation Insurance: In the course of stopping the tankers from capsizing (the crime for which they were framed) and obtaining the evidence of the real villain's embezzlement scheme, the heroes wreck an incredibly expensive supercomputer, but the Secret Service apparently doesn't prosecute them for it, since we see the main character and his girlfriend living (more or less) happily ever after at the end.
+This is most likely because the truth (which was broadcast worldwide by other hackers) embarrassed the SS to no end — The Plague manipulated the SS into assisting him in terrorism-for-blackmail.